Web3bazaar/mainnet-contracts/README.md

 ### 2.executeTrade

-When a trade is submitted and enters `created` status, the counter-party becomes able to execute it.
-It must have approved the Bazzar contract permissions to move its assets.
+When a trade is submitted and enters `created` status and the counter-party becomes able to execute it. to do so, counter-party must first approve the contract methods to move its assets.
 A verification of the ownership of the assets provided in the trade terms is performed again before executing it.
 Upon succesful verification the contract executes the swap and changes the status of the trade to `Completed`